flowdee/ohdear/README.md

 ### Credits

-This plugin is not official made or maintained by Oh Dear.
-All data provided through the official Oh Dear API.
+This plugin is not official made or maintained by [Oh Dear](https://ohdear.app).
+All data provided through the official [Oh Dear API](https://ohdear.app/docs/integrations/api/introduction).

-This plugin was developed by [flowdee](https://twitter.com/flowdee) and the [flowdee](https://kryptonitewp.com) team.
+This plugin was developed by [flowdee](https://twitter.com/flowdee) and the [KryptoniteWP](https://kryptonitewp.com) team.

-You like our work?
-[Support me](https://donate.flowdee.de/) or not.
-We don't mind, as long as we were able to help you :wink: